 - Folds down to 6" wide for easy storage.

 - If using wire panels in the pen, have the orphan headgate so that the connectors are sticking through the wire panels.
-Slide a linking stake into the connectors.
+Slide a connecting pin (not included) into each connector.

 - If using wood pens, just wire the headgate to the sides of the pen.